Compare 95% LTV mortgages

 You only need to put down 5% of the property's value, making it easier to save a deposit if you're a first-time buyer.

-Thanks to the government’s guarantee scheme, several lenders are now offering 95% mortgages, giving you more options.
+The government's mortgage guarantee scheme means several lenders offer 95% mortgages, so you have more options.

-You’ll have more choice and a better interest rate with a 95% mortgage compared to a 100% mortgage.
+You'll usually have more choice and a better rate than with a 100% mortgage.

 Disadvantages